 - Titles and captions: Within the "title-safe area"

 You must have the right to use all the material in your film so that it can legally be shown anywhere by any means.

 That applies to any music, footage, stills, artwork or written material which you haven’t created yourself.

 If there is music in your film that isn’t yours you must have permission to use it.
 You need to show us that you have a licence to use both the composed music and the recording of the music.

-If we cannot see that you have permission to use the music in your film – or any other material in your film that you have not created yourself – then your film will not be eligible as an entry to The Outlook for Someday.
+If we cannot see that you have permission to use the music in your film – or any other material in your film that you have not created yourself – then your film will not be eligible as an entry to The Someday Challenge.

 In previous years we received some films that were ineligible because they contained unlicensed music.
 That was unfortunate after all the creative effort that had been put into them.

 Use the Toolkit to help you ensure that your film is legal.
 In the Release Forms and Licences section there are forms to get completed and signed to ensure you have permission to use other people’s material, like their music.
 And in the Using Music section there is advice on what forms to use in different situations.
 Feel free to ask in the Forum if there is any situation you are unsure about.